IrinaDKuz/Terminal/README.md

 22) Write a script for automation running items: 3, 4, 5, 6, 7, 8, 13

-You can see the script code [scriptForHW1.sh](https://github.com/IrinaDKuz/Terminal/blob/main/scriptForHW1.sh.)
+You can see the script code here: [scriptForHW1.sh](https://github.com/IrinaDKuz/Terminal/blob/main/scriptForHW1.sh)

 *Note: to run this script from the directory where the file is located, use `bash script.sh` on Terminal*